RobertPriester/Fin-clamp/README.md

 > Citation and DOI to be added upon publication.

 ## Repository Structure

-/Fin-clamp production
+### 🗂️ Fin-clamp production
+Resources to reproduce the Juvenile Fin-Clamp hardware.
+- **CAD resources** — CAD files in .step (universal) and .f3z (Fusion 360) formats
-/CAD resources       — CAD files (.step, .f3z) /Instructions        — Step-by-step production instructions and PDF plans /Sensor processing scripts
+- **Instructions** — Step-by-step production instructions, PDF technical plans and assembly resources

+### 📊 Sensor processing scripts
-— R scripts for processing LittleLeonardo accelerometry, depth and temperature data
+R scripts for processing LittleLeonardo accelerometry, depth and temperature data to reproduce the results of the publication.
+Includes an R script adapted from the MATLAB code of Cade et al. (2018) to run jiggle method calculations.

-/CFD
+### 🌊 CFD
+Resources for the computational fluid dynamics simulations.
-/3D models           — Simplified .stl models of the fin-clamp and juvenile smooth hammerhead shark used in simulations /Simulation results  — SimScale simulation outputs, summary table, and R scripts for result processing and figure production
+- **3D models** — Simplified .stl models of the Juvenile Fin-Clamp and juvenile smooth hammerhead shark used in SimScale simulations
+- **Simulation results** — SimScale simulation outputs, summary table, and R scripts for processing results and producing figures

 ## Authors